 See how EE customers rated the network in our latest mobile phone satisfaction survey.

-New OpenSignal data revealed that from December 2016 to February 2017 EE customers received by far the fastest average 4G speed – 31.8Mbps.
-That's 3.8Mbps faster than the average we recorded only six months earlier.
-And this speed is much faster than many people will get from their home broadband connection.
+New OpenSignal data revealed that from June through August 2017 EE customers received by far the fastest average 4G speed – 29Mbps, though that's a little slower than the average speed we recorded back in winter (31.8Mbps).
+However, 29Mbps is still faster than many people will get from their home broadband connection.

 But speed is only part of the story – after all, a superfast service is of little use if you can never get a signal.

-The good news is that and finding a 4G signal in the UK is a lot easier than it was six months ago.
+The good news is that finding a 4G signal in the UK is easier than it was six months ago.

-Our analysis of 4G availability – which tracks the percentage of time a smartphone user can connect to a particular network (rather than simply measuring geographic coverage) – revealed that all four networks have considerably improved their performance since last year.
+Our analysis of 4G availability – which tracks the percentage of time a smartphone user can connect to a particular network (rather than simply measuring geographic coverage) – revealed that all four networks have considerably improved their performance since spring.

-O2 and Vodafone customers may not enjoy quite the same level of access to a 4G signal (available on average 69% and 67.7% of the time) but the data shows that availability is clearly getting better.
+O2 and Vodafone customers may not enjoy quite the same level of access to a 4G signal (available on average 74.1% and 71.4% of the time) but they have both made gains on EE - availability is clearly getting better.

-The same is also true for customers with Three though the network still offers far worse 4G availability (just under 50%) than the other providers.
+The same is also true for customers with Three though the network still offers far worse 4G availability (57.1%) than the other providers.

 3G and 4G speeds